Regional 1 South Central: League table

+Green background is the promotion place.
+Pink background are the relegation places.
+Updated: 5 April 2025 Source:

-2023–24 season
+2023–24

 Departing were champions Wimbledon, promoted to National League 2 East, while two teams were relegated - RWB (11th) and Sutton & Epsom (12th) to Regional 2 South Central and Regional 2 South East respectively.
 Also departing on a level transfer to Regional 1 Midlands were Banbury and Oxford Harlequins.

-Three teams were promoted - Hammersmith & Fulham, Horsham and Marlborough from Regional 2 Thames, Regional 2 South East and Regional 2 South Central respectively.
-CS Rugby 1863 and Tunbridge Wells are both transferred from Regional 1 South East.
+Three teams were promoted – Hammersmith & Fulham, Horsham and Marlborough from Regional 2 Thames, Regional 2 South East and Regional 2 South Central respectively.
+CS Rugby 1863 and Tunbridge Wells were both transferred from Regional 1 South East.
 The remaining seven teams played in this league last season.